Living in Belfast

 Overview

 Northern Ireland's capital with Titanic Quarter, growing culinary scene, and affordable property.
-Located in Northern Ireland, Belfast has a population of approximately 349,590 residents, making it a large city by UK standards.
+Located in Northern Ireland, Belfast has a population of approximately 349,590 residents, making it a large area by UK standards.
 The primary postcode area is BT1.

 Belfast sits within Northern Ireland and is well connected to neighbouring areas.
 The local property market is at the entry-level end of the spectrum, with a median price of £193k that is 11% above the Northern Ireland average of £174k.
 The area has a above average crime rate compared to similar areas.